-Purple heather blooms ornate open Scottish fields and heathlands, wetlands, and forests
+Purple heather blooms on ornate open Scottish fields, heathlands, wetlands, and forests

 The finest pieces of art, exquisite furniture, and the overall magnificence of the palace evoke great awe

-Sunny mornings in England can easily turn into afternoon rains, but if you don't mind the weather local beaches can surprise with their beauty
+Sunny mornings in England can easily turn into afternoon rains, but if you don't mind the weather, local beaches can surprise you with their beauty